rdkcentral/rdkservices/DisplaySettings/doc/DisplaySettingsPlugin.md

 <a name="method.getSoundMode"></a>
 ## *getSoundMode <sup>method</sup>*

 Returns the sound mode for the incoming video display.
 If the argument is `Null` or empty (although not recommended), this returns the output mode of all connected ports, whichever is connected, while giving priority to the HDMI port.
-If the video display is not connected, then it returns `Stereo` as the safe default.
+If the video display is not connected, then it returns `Stereo` as a safe default.

 ### Parameters